OLRC/SwiftSLOUploader/README.rst

 concurrent_processes
 --------------------

-In order to speed up the creation and uploading of segments, by default swiftslouploader creates 10 processes that run concurrently.
+In order to speed up the creation and uploading of segments, by default swiftslouploader creates 1 process that run concurrently.
 Use this option to set the number of concurrent processes used.

 **note:** Increasing the number concurrent processes increases the amount of disk space swiftslouploader uses.
 If more disk space is required than is set by the max_disk_space option, the number of concurrent processes is recalculated to not exceed the maximum.